Permify/permify/examples/modeling/organization-rbac/README.md

 This examples consist 2 entity,

 - `user`, represents users (maybe corresponds as employees).
-This entitys context is empty because its only responsible for referencing users.
+This entity is empty because its only responsible for referencing users.

 ```perm
   entity user {}
 ```

 - `organization`, representing organization that user (employees) belongs.
-It has several roles and permissions related with the spesific resources such as organization files and vendor files.
+It has several roles and permissions related with the spesific resources such as organization files.
 Moreover, it has permission for spesific action like granting access ability.

 ### Relations